"bar" will wait until "foo" has succeeded

 • flow_num (int | None) – Flow number of the target task.

-• is_message (bool) – Interpret the task:selector as a task output message (the default is a task status or trigger)
+• is_trigger (bool) – Interpret the task:selector as a task trigger name rather than a task status.

-• is_trigger (bool) – Interpret the task:selector as a task trigger name (only needed if it is also a valid status name)
+• is_message (bool) – Interpret the task:selector as a task output message rather than a task status.

 • alt_cylc_run_dir (str | None) – Alternate cylc-run directory, e.g. for another user.